alexvmt/TeraiNet/README.md

 It can classify 10 different classes (including tigers) in camera trap images, using ML ([MegaDetector](https://github.com/agentmorris/MegaDetector) and EfficientNetV2M), open data ([LILA BC](https://lila.science/)), open source tools ([MEWC](https://github.com/zaandahl/mewc)) and free compute resources (Google Colab and Kaggle).

+TeraiNet is supposed to be an open source blueprint to enable others to easily and flexibly build their own species classifiers for their own specific use cases.
+All you need is basically a Google and a Kaggle account, and an Internet connection.
+In a nutshell, you select the species you're interested in and run the rest of the pipeline with some (hopefully) minor tweaks here and there.

 ![tiger](media/anno_1440.jpg 'tiger')

 *Credentials: LILA BC, MegaDetector, own illustration.*